pytorch/pytorch/README.md

 - Tensor computation (like NumPy) with strong GPU acceleration
 - Deep neural networks built on a tape-based autograd system

-You can reuse your favorite Python packages such as NumPy, SciPy, and Cython to extend PyTorch when needed.
+You can reuse your favourite Python packages such as NumPy, SciPy, and Cython to extend PyTorch when needed.

 - [More about PyTorch](#more-about-pytorch)
 - [Installation](#installation)